 Discovery metadata for interoperability catalogues must be provided in XML format conforming to S-100 dataset discovery as specified in S-100 Part 4a, with the extensions described in this section.

 Language

 Interoperability catalogue metadata must be provided in the English language.

 Interoperability Catalogue Metadata elements

-Each exchange set has a single IC_CATLOG.XML file which contains meta information for the data and support files in the exchange set.
+Each exchange set has a single CATALOG.XML file which contains meta information for the data and support files in the exchange set.